 Services, Creative Arts and Design, Health Sciences, Recent Graduate and Technology.
 George Brown College has a fantastic history with the Premier's Awards and proudly celebrates the achievements of our nominees and our winners.

 The Premier's Awards is an annual provincial awards program created by the government to recognize the important economic and social contribution college graduates make to Ontario.
-Award nominees receive a bronze medal and direct a five thousand dollar bursary to the college of their choice.
+There are

 - Health Sciences